≡ Menu

 His goal was…

-Was that soon after the Cesky Terrier was introduced to the Czech Republic this new little “pup” kick started a new trend in ‘Designer’ or ‘Hybrid’ types of dog.
+To combine the Scottish Terrier’s rambunctious rat-catching instincts and the otter-hating master hunter tendencies of the Sealyham Terrier to create the super hunting dog for his Czech homeland.
+What happened next was that soon after the Cesky Terrier was introduced to the Czech Republic, this new little “pup” kickstarted a new trend in ‘Designer’ or ‘Hybrid’ types of dog.

-Has resulted in a “mixed” bag when it comes to results.
+This has resulted in a “mixed” bag regarding results.
 In some cases, responsible dog breeds have used our “genetic” knowledge to avoid the propagation of many avoidable hereditary conditions.

-With regards to the Cesky Terrier, only the “best” intentions were used when creating this unique little terrier, which is why you’ll find that even today, decades after they were originally created, they remain one of the healthiest terrier breeds out there.
+Fortunately, with regards to the Cesky Terrier, only the “best” intentions were used when creating this unique little terrier, which is why you’ll find that even today, decades after they were initially created, they remain one of the healthiest terrier breeds out there.

-Since 1945 and this breeds Frankinstein-esque beginnings, the Cesky has become a favorite breed with farmers throughout the English speaking world.
-They are good with pets, good with sheep and good with people.
+Since 1945 this breeds Frankinstein-esque beginnings; the Cesky has become a favorite breed with farmers throughout the English-speaking world.
+They are good with pets, good with sheep, and good with people.

 Surprisingly though…

 Cesky Terriers aren’t all that popular.
-Now it could be because some folks don’t think they’re the cutest of all the terriers (we like their short legs), or it could just be that the need for “working dogs” has simply declined.
-And since Cesky Terriers aren’t the type of dog that is going to be content sitting in someone’s lap all day!
+Now it could be because some folks don’t think they’re the cutest of all the terriers (we like their short legs), or it could just be that the need for “working dogs” has declined.
+And since Cesky Terriers aren’t the type of dog that will be content sitting in someone’s lap all day!

-The Federation Cynologique Internationale puts this dog as one of the rarest in the known world.
-Which means that if you do decide to get your hands on one, not only are you going to have an awesome little working dog on your hands, you’re also going to have something of a rarity to brag about as well!
+Either way, the Federation Cynologique Internationale puts this dog as one of the rarest in the known world.
+This means that if you do decide to get your hands on one, not only are you going to have a nifty little working dog on your hands, but you’re also going to have something of a rarity to brag about as well!

 Oddly…

-The Cesky Terrier was not officially recognized by the American Kennel Club until 2011, when the Breed Standard was set.
-For more information about what an “ideal” Cesky Terrier will look like, we would recommend that you check out the Cesky Terriers Club based out of the UK or the American Cesky Terrier Fanciers Association which are both great resources for information about the Cesky Terrier dog breed.
+The American Kennel Club did not officially recognize the Cesky Terrier until 2011 when the Breed Standard was set.
+For more information about what an “ideal” Cesky Terrier will look like, we would recommend that you check out the Cesky Terriers Club based out of the UK or the American Cesky Terrier Fanciers Association, which are both great resources for information about the Cesky Terrier dog breed.

 What will my new Cesky look like?

-Your new pup will have a striking shape to his head and neck.
-He will have a long neck and like most other terriers, your Cesky will have big beard.
-His fur will be very soft and come in all shades of Grey and can sometimes even appear silver!
+Your new pup will have a striking shape on his head and neck.
+He will have a long neck, and like most other terriers, your Cesky will have a big beard.
+His fur will be very soft, come in all shades of Grey, and sometimes even appear silver!

 Because…

-Your Cesky will have a silky coat like most “Scottie dogs”, his undercoat will be prone to the same tangling that most “Scottie dogs” suffer from.
-This is why you’ll want to perform daily brushing on him or her is you want make sure that he or she remains “knot free”.
+Your Cesky will have a silky coat like most “Scottie dogs”; his undercoat will be prone to the same tangling that most “Scottie dogs” suffer.
+This is why you’ll want to perform daily brushing on them to ensure that they remain “knot-free.”

-The Czech Terrier is one hundred and twenty five percent Terrier.
-From his Scottish Terrier rat-dog abilities to his Welsh Terrier herding skills – this is a dog will be best suited for an owner who will be able to keep his Cesky Terrier busy with plenty of exercise.
+The Czech Terrier is one hundred and twenty-five percent Terrier.
+From his Scottish Terrier rat-dog abilities to his Welsh Terrier herding skills, this dog will be best suited for an owner who can keep his Cesky Terrier busy with plenty of exercise.

 And you might think…

-That because your Cesky Terrier isn’t all that big that he or she won’t require all that much room to roam around, but you would incorrect to make that assumption.
-Like we said, these little guys are “125% all terrier”.
+That is because your Cesky Terrier isn’t all that big.
+They won’t require all that much room to roam around, but you would be incorrect to make that assumption.
+As we said, these little guys are “125% all terriers”.

-Going to hunt like a terrier, bark like a terrier and dig like a terrier.
-This is why if live in an apartment or a home without access to a secure yard, chances are, this isn’t going to be the “right” dog for you!
+So, they will hunt like a terrier, bark like a terrier, and dig like a terrier.
+This is why if you live in an apartment or a home without access to a secure yard, this isn’t going to be the “right” dog for you!

 These are not…